-As a SourceAmerica member nonprofit agency, Challenge Unlimited employs professionals with disabilities through three main conduits – the U.S. AbilityOne® Program via General Services Administration (GSA) and U.S. Department of Defense (DOD) contracts, state use contracts and the commercial sector.
+As a SourceAmerica network nonprofit agency, Challenge Unlimited employs people with disabilities through three main conduits – the U.S. AbilityOne® Program via General Services Administration (GSA) and U.S. Department of Defense (DOD) contracts, state use contracts and the commercial sector.
 Their customers span a wide range that includes the military, federal and state governments, and the judicial circuit court system.
 Challenge Unlimited provides janitorial, grounds maintenance, food service, commissary, and total facility management services.
 Since the organization has multiple lines of business that are considered essential, Challenge Unlimited employees have continued to deliver for their customers daily and have performed their duties while providing a reassuring face to building tenants during these trying times.

 Through the AbilityOne Program – one of the nation's largest sources of employment for people with significant disabilities – Challenge Unlimited manages service contracts that employ approximately 340 individuals performing custodial services at Scott Air Force Base in Illinois, Fort McCoy in Wisconsin and Fort Leonard Wood in Missouri.
 They also provide grounds maintenance services at Great Lakes Naval Base and Scott Air Force Base, both in Illinois.
 Each of these contracts are still running during the pandemic.